asam-ev/qc-framework/INSTALL.md

     git
 ```

-## Build and install C++ modules

-- Use CMakeLists.txt within the main directory as source directory
-- Do not forget to set `CMAKE_INSTALL_PREFIX`
-- Do not forget to set `CMAKE_BUILD_TYPE` if using CMake generator `Unix
-  Makefiles`

-For Linux, an example CMake call to build the framework
+An example CMake call to build the framework
 looks like this (call from the repository root):

 ```bash